Home Tutorials Training Consulting Books Company Contact us

 The contains method can be used to check whether a certain object is part of an event’s property.

-Imagine you listen for changed tags on a certain model element and want to determine, if a certain tag is part of the tags of the given model element.
-In this case the contains method helps you with that task.
+Imagine you are listening for changed tags on a certain model element and want to determine if a certain tag is part of the tags of the given model element.
+In this case, the contains method helps you with that task.

-An example for this can be found in the subscribeTopicTagsChanged(Event) method of the ToolBarManagerRenderer class from the Eclipse framework.
+An example of this can be found in the subscribeTopicTagsChanged(Event) method of the ToolBarManagerRenderer class from the Eclipse framework.

 @Inject